 These programs and activities allow families to find special ways to honor Dr. King and work together to help people with great needs in the greater Baltimore area.

-Presented by the Parents’ Association, The Cultural Diversity Film & Discussion Series has been meeting since 1995.
+The Cultural Diversity Film & Discussion Series has been meeting since 1995.
 The purpose of the group is to provide a forum for parents, faculty, students, and members of the community to celebrate multiculturalism and to achieve a greater understanding of diversity issues.

 A partnership between the Office of Diversity, Equity & Inclusion and the Board Diversity, Equity & Inclusion Committee, parent diversity affinity groups are Park parents who meet in small groups to discuss diversity topics.
 The goals for parent affinity groups are: 1) to have ongoing small group discussions for parents of diverse experiences and backgrounds, and 2) to offer feedback that can inform Park School initiatives, programming, and planning.